Did you know most pain can be eliminated with stretching?

 Which Full Body Exercises to Perform

 The most effective fat loss workout is a full body circuit, a total body project.
-This type of workout ensures our heart rate operates at the target heart rate (higher heart rate means more calories burned.)
-By focusing on the biggest muscles, we guarantee you burn the max number of calories in the shortest time.
-A circuit focused on the chest, back, and legs burns the greatest number of calories.
+This type of full body workout routine ensures our heart rate operates at the target heart rate (higher heart rate means more calories burned.)
+By focusing on the major muscles, we guarantee you burn the max number of calories in the shortest time.
+A circuit focused on the chest, back, and legs burn the greatest number of calories.

 I don’t know why we complicate fitness?
 I really don’t.
 Here’s your definitive full body workout guide.
-These are the exercises you should do, the muscles you should target, and the muscles to avoid.
+These are the exercises you should do, the major muscles you should target, and the muscles to avoid.
 Most people fail in fitness because they aren’t consistent.
-They fail because the lose the motivation.
-Keep fitness simple, focus on major movements, and remember most aesthetic changes will come from your diet.
+They fail because they lose motivation.
+Keep fitness simple, focus on major compound movements, and remember most aesthetic changes come from executing your diet plans.

 The Definitive Full Body Workout Guide: TBP’s Big Three

 - Exercise Selection (Myth)

 Pectorals: A large muscle that inserts on the front of your shoulder and into your clavicle.
 It burns a considerable number of calories.
 Our total body circuit always includes a pushing exercise using the chest.